 Purple, green, gold are the colors of Mardi Gras - with a little glitter, of course!
 Shoes, tops, and accessories of all sizes, patterns, and phrases decorate the shelves across Louisiana's Northshore.
 Make sure to leave a little room in your bags.
 Our local boutiques are the hot spot for the fiercest Carnival attire.

 Always dreamed of being the one throwing the beads?
 On Louisiana's Northshore your dream has come true!
-There's nothing like the adrenalin rush of being in a parade.
+There's nothing like the adrenaline rush of being in a parade.
 Local parades throughout the season, including Krewe of Push Mow, Krewe de Paws of Olde Towne, and Mystic Krewe of Mardi Paws allow you to pay a small fee to join in hosting the fun.
-On Mardi Gras Day, Tuesday, March 5, 2019, join Carnival in Covington as they celebrate 60 years or one of the eclectic town parades of Krewe of Bush, Krewe of Chahta, Krewe of Folsom.
+On Mardi Gras Day, Tuesday, February 25, 2020, join Carnival in Covington as they celebrate 61 years or one of the eclectic town parades of Krewe of Bush, Krewe of Chahta, Krewe of Folsom.
 Contact the Krewes directly for more information.

 Though the Northshore is focused on family fun, we know how to pour a cold beverage too.
 Taste the culture at Abita Brewery, the nation’s 14th largest craft brewery is nestled in the quaint town of Abita Springs.They even brew their own King Cake Soda in honor of the season.
 Covington Brewhouse is located in the heart of downtown Covington, a short walk from your perfect parade spot.
 Chafuncta Brewing Company is a small-batch, high-quality, brew with love - must taste brewery.
 Venture to the countryside to taste Louisiana's own fermented grapes at Pontchartrain Vineyards and Serendipity Vineyards.